 The ease with which you can send a photo is great, as a quick tap on the icon will enable it and iOS 8 has added the ability to send videos, audio recordings, and even share your location directly with a contact.
 You can even share your roaming locations for a set period of time.

 There's also a change for individual contacts as the "Contact" link at the top right is now "Details" and it enables you to set "Do Not Disturb" to mute single or group conversations, and see the full list of attachments you've sent and received to that contact.

-With iOS 7 on board the iPhone 5S it means Twitter and Facebook come baked into the handset - head over to the settings menu and tap the relevant social network to sign in to your account.
+With the latest iOS on board the iPhone 5S it means Twitter and Facebook come baked into the handset - head over to the settings menu and tap the relevant social network to sign in to your account.

 Signing into these social networks in the settings menu of the iPhone 5S allows you to quickly share content to both without having to jump into the dedicated applications - which aren't installed by default.